Jeremy Jennings

 Jeremy Jennings is an English political theorist and professor of political theory at King's College London.
 He is predominantly interested in the history of political thought, often with specific reference to France.
 He has authored a number of books on political topics, including the works of Georges Sorel, syndicalism and socialism.
 He became the founding editor of the European Journal of Political Theory.
-His other interests include political ideology and contemporary political rheory.
+His other interests include political ideology and contemporary political theory.
 Jennings has been employed by the universities of Swansea and then Birmingham.